Dispatches, thoughts, and miscellanea from writer Jon Konrath

 My last hurrah with dot matrix was about five years ago, when I bought a Tandy 100 off of eBay.
 The guy threw in a bunch of other random crap, including a Radio Shack printer from circa 1985, with some bizarro serial cable and no chance in hell of ever working with a machine produced this century.
 It went straight to the dumpster, but I probably should have videotaped it going off of a four-story building, or getting it Office Space style with a baseball bat.

-2 replies on “Dot Matrix and Word Processors”
+2 responses to “Dot Matrix and Word Processors”